Battle of Trafalgar: Franco-Spanish

-Battle
+Prelude

 Nelson's plan

 The prevailing tactical orthodoxy at the time involved manoeuvring to approach the enemy fleet in a single line of battle and then engaging broadside in parallel lines.
 In previous times, fleets had usually engaged in a mixed mêlée of chaotic one-on-one battles.
 One reason for the development of the line of battle formation was to facilitate control of the fleet: if all the ships were in line, signalling during battle became possible.
 The line also allowed either side to disengage by breaking away in formation; if the opponent chose to continue, their line would be broken as well.
 This often led to inconclusive battles, or allowed the losing side to minimise its losses.
 Facing a numerically superior Franco-Spanish line, Nelson wanted to break it into a chaotic mêlée which would force his opponents to fight his well-trained crews ship to ship.

 Nelson's solution was to cut the opposing line in three.
 Approaching in two columns sailing perpendicular to the Franco-Spanish fleet's line, one towards the centre of the opposing line and one towards the trailing end, his ships would surround the middle third, and force them to fight to the end.
 Nelson hoped specifically to cut the line just in front of the French flagship, Bucentaure; the isolated ships in front of the break would not be able to see the flagship's signals, which he hoped would take them out of combat while they re-formed.
 This echoed the tactics used by Admiral Duncan at the Battle of Camperdown and Admiral Jervis at the Battle of Cape St. Vincent, both in 1797.